 The crust is made from hazelnuts, flour, a little sugar, salt, cold water, and cold butter.
 Remember the cardinal rule for making pie/tart crust from scratch?
 Cold is best.
 The chopped hazelnuts are toasted before you mix them with the other ingredients.
 And by “mixing” I’m referring to your food processor.
 You want to break down those hazelnuts into a crumb-like texture, pulsing them with a few of the other crust ingredients as well as the butter.

 Transfer the crust dough to a large mixing bowl, then slowly mix in ice cold water.
 You’ll only need about 2-3 Tablespoons, no more.
 It will still be a little sandy, but that’s ok.
 It will come together when you press it into the pan.
 The next step is to pre-bake the crust.
 You’ll need a 9-inch tart pan.
-Here is the tart pan I own and love if you don’t have one yet!
+Here is the tart pan I own and love, if you don’t have one yet!
+If you ever want to make my spiced pumpkin tart or lemon blueberry tart, you’ll need one.
 You can also make small individual tarts if you’d like.
 See my recipe note above. 🙂

 To press the crust into the tart pan, use a floured flat-bottomed measuring cup.
 This is the best trick I learned!
 You can really pack the crust down and around the edges, especially if you keep your measuring cup floured.